 We stayed at a wonderful bed & breakfast called A Sunset Chateau.
 This is a beautiful property located just outside of the town of Sedona.
 On property is a pool, hot tub, and a lush garden filled with tropical plants and trees.
 For many more recommendations, read our Sedona hotel guide.

-Do you have plans to hike Bear Mountain Trail?
-Comment below if you have any questions or if you want to share your experience.
+Comment below if you have any questions about how to hike the Bear Mountain trail or if you want to share your experience.

 More Information for Your Trip to Arizona